 Description of Javelina Package

 Package includes: accommodations (tent camps), meals, complimentary ride to camp if flying (pick-up/drop-off point: Tucson Airport Hotels Only), camp transportation and a guide.
 Choose from 1on1 or 2on1 packages.
 1 on 1 means one hunter per guide.
 2 on 1 means two hunters per guide.
 If choosing 2 on 1, it is a requirement that you bring the other hunter to share the guide with.
-If you cannot find a 2 on 1 partner, you can choose 1 on 1.
+If you cannot find a 2 on 1 partner, you will get the 1 on 1 rate.

 Booking Info: The first step is to book the hunt with a minimum 50% non-refundable deposit and some paperwork.
 We will then assist you in getting tags and licenses, which takes place in September through early October.
 The remaining balance is due at least 21 days prior to the hunt.
 We recommend cancellation insurance for all of our guests.
 Visit our policy page for more details.